A bent lawn mower crankshaft can cause catastrophic consequences.

 And it’s not terribly complicated and you can easily undertake the task safely at home (YouTube videos can help you learn how to remove lawn mower blade shaft).

-Some owners reportedly use sledgehammers to do the job but we suggest that you consider buying a used small engine crankshaft straightener if under a budget (you don’t want to break the crank!).
+Some owners reportedly use sledgehammers to do the job but we suggest that you consider buying a small engine crankshaft straightener if under a budget (you don’t want to break the crank!).

 You should ,however, beware that some manufacturers discourage straightening of bent shafts- whatever the cause- and will cancel your warranty.